ZJUFanLab/bulk2space/bulk2space/README.md

 ```

 ### 5. <a id="Marker-used">Calculate marker genes of each cell type</a>
-In step, we calculating the marker genes of each cell type.
+In this step, we apply `scanpy` to calculate the marker genes of each cell type in order to reduce the noise affect when estimating the cell type proportion of bulk-seq data.
+We can apply a appropriate number of marker genes by the `--top_marker_num` parameter.
 ```python
 # Calculate marker genes of each cell type
 sc = scanpy.AnnData(input_sc_data.T)